kennycason/kennycason/posts/2011-01-19-vector-nd-cpp.markdown

 #include <iostream>
 #include <sstream>
 /*
-ABOUT: 3D Vector and rotation functions.
-Rotations about X, Y, Z, and any arbitruary Vector
+3D Vector and rotation functions.
+Rotations about X, Y, Z, and any arbitrary vector
-AUTHOR: Kenny Cason
-WEBSITE: Ken-Soft.com
-EMAIL: kenneth.cason@gmail.com
-DATE: 1-19-2011
 */

 struct VectorND {